Last update: 5th February 2026

 PhD students:

-2022 - ...: Victor Chauveau (co-supervised with Anne Loison, Pascal Marchand, Mathieu Garel, Carole Toïgo): Victor works on the phenology and environmental determinants of partial migration in Alpine ibex.
+2022 - 2025: Victor Chauveau (co-supervised with Anne Loison, Pascal Marchand, Mathieu Garel, Carole Toïgo): Victor worked on the phenology and environmental determinants of partial migration in Alpine ibex.

 2018 - 2022: Laura Benoit (co-supervised with Nicolas Morellet and Mark Hewison): Laura investigated the risk-resource trade-offs performed by roe deer at key life stages (dispersal, reproduction).